 Learning how to drive and to do it well, takes time and practice.
 There isn’t a magic wand you can wave to instill confidence in yourself, but there are actionable steps you can take over time to improve your confidence while driving.
-Here are eight tips to assist you in confident driving.
+Here are 6 tips to assist you in confident driving.

 - Practice Often.
 To really embody confident driving you’ve got to invest time and effort into getting behind the wheel.
 Log those hours!
 The cliche phrase “practice makes perfect” really does ring true.